4.7 Deleting User Accounts

 3. Click Delete the Account and read the resulting message.
 Then click one of the following buttons:

-■ Delete Files: Click this button only if you intend to delete everything associated with the account, including all files that the user has created and saved.
+■ Delete Files: Click this button only if you intend to delete everything associated with the account, including all files that the user has created and saved.4.
+Read the next page to make sure you understand the consequences of your choice.
+Then click Cancel if you change your mind, or click Delete account if you’re sure you know what you’re doing.

 ■ Keep Files: Click this option to save the user’s files.
 You will still lose the user’s saved e-mail messages, Internet favorites, and user account.